Ad-supported interface

 If you decide to leave, can you get your customer list out?
 Test this before you fully commit.
 The good ones do not lock your data in.

 Ranked by fit for Yardbook users — operators who liked the $0 price but want a better experience.
-We make Grassr, and we listed it first because it is the closest match (free, no subscription) with a modern mobile-first feel.
+We make Grassr, and we listed it first because it is the closest match for what comes next — a modern, ad-free, mobile-first feel at $199/yr flat.
 The rest is honest about what each does well.

 #1

-Best for Yardbook users who want $0 cost with a modern mobile experience
+Best for Yardbook users who want a modern, ad-free mobile experience

 Strengths